gborelli89/VisualEFM.jl/README.md

 There are some useful functions implemented in the package:

-* `VisualEFM.getColors`: given a color palette extracts discrete number of colors.
+* `VisualEFM.getcolors`: given a color palette extracts discrete number of colors.
-* `binMask`: reads a black and white figure (mask) and turns it into a boolean matrix.
+* `binarymask`: reads a black and white figure (mask) and turns it into a boolean matrix.
-* `readImage`: reads an image.
+* `read_image`: reads an image.
 If desired, one can extract only a ROI and apply a mask.
-* `VisualEFM.applyGaussian`: applies blur to an image considering a gaussian kernel.
+* `VisualEFM.apply_gaussian`: applies blur to an image considering a gaussian kernel.
 * `VisualEFM.backsubtraction`: applies backsubtraction to an image.
-* `VisualEFM.getDiffPattern`: gets a pattern by differencing two images (after thresholding and closing).
+* `VisualEFM.getdiffpattern`: gets a pattern by differencing two images (after thresholding and closing).
-* `VisualEFM.imgGaussGrayscale`: auxiliary function to apply gaussian blur to an image and converts it to graysacale.
+* `VisualEFM.gauss_grayscale`: auxiliary function to apply gaussian blur to an image and converts it to graysacale.

 ## Sand Erosion